zakari1231/final_project_cs50p/README.md

             password VARCHAR NOT NULL,
             type_user VARCHAR) '''
 ```
-this query create a table for the users, with taht every user have an id, username, password and the type of user
+this query creates a table for the users, with that every user has an id, username, password and the type of user

 ## Products

-after adding somme products you can see them in a form of a table in terminal window like this.
+After adding some products you can see them in a form of a table in a terminal window like this.

 ![Products](/screenshots/1.png)

 ## bill

-adding a bill is very easy all you have to to is enter the client name and the product he buy and the number of that product and after that the class print the bill in form of 2 table in the terminal window like this
+adding a bill is very easy all you have to to is enter the client name and the product he buys and the amount of that product and after that the class print the bill in the form of 2 tables in the terminal window like this
 ![bill](/screenshots/2.png)

 ## expences

-any selling management system must have a way to enter the income and the expences and like the bill whene you enter the expences you can see it in a form of table in terminal window like this
+any selling management system must have a way to enter the income and the expenses and like the bill when you enter the expenses you can see it in a form of table in the terminal window like this
 ![expences](/screenshots/3.png)

 ## total
-after adding an expences or a bill the program calculat automattcly the total expences and the total income and the total diffrences and the total number of productes and of corse print them in a form of table like this
+after adding an expense or a bill the program calculates automatically the total expenses and the total income and the total differences and the total number of products and of course print them in a form of a table like this
 ![total](/screenshots/4.png)

 ## save your daily report as a csv file
-you can save 3 csv file of the income and expences and the total of any day and every day registered in the database
+you can save 3 CSV files of the income and expenses and the total of any day and every day registered in the database

 ## save the last bill to a pdf file
 you can also save the last bill to a pdf file like this